mhjlam-tut/oogles/README.md

-# OpenGL SuperBible, Seventh Edition
+# Oogles: Oodles of OpenGL

-Following along with the book's examples and source code
+An assorti of OpenGL code, mostly from the examples from the 7th edition of the OpenGL SuperBible.